unified-ui/unifiedui-platform-service/CONCEPT.md

 #### Message Broker and Event Processing Layer

-AIHub implements an **event-driven architecture** for autonomous agent tracing ingestion, decoupling trace collection from the core API.
+unifiedui implements an **event-driven architecture** for autonomous agent tracing ingestion, decoupling trace collection from the core API.

 **Purpose:**

-External agent systems write tracing data to a message broker instead of directly calling AIHub APIs.
+External agent systems write tracing data to a message broker instead of directly calling unifiedui APIs.
 A dedicated microservice (consumer) processes these messages asynchronously and ingests them into the database.

 **Supported Message Brokers:**